 Included also are two short and simple Awareness Through Movement lessons (in sitting) to reawaken our sense of our base of support and how we can free up our ribs to help us gently find our way back to safety.

-Video to come August 26
+Video password will be emailed to Summit subscribers on August 26

 Gardening: The T.A.O of Gardening | With Linda Pontecorvo

 In the lush setting of her subtropical home, Linda Pontecorvo discusses how the Feldenkrais Method has enriched her approach to working with the garden and on the land.

 Before training in the Feldenkrais Method, Linda was finding herself overwhelmed by the prospect of continuing to garden and care for country.
 But by using central concepts, of the Feldenkrais Method, especially the importance of Timing, Action and Orientation in everything we do, Linda is not only managing the land, but thriving in the process.

 Linda offers ways to bring awareness back to yourself within the context of the garden, to be much better connected with your environment, reducing injury and overwhelm, and increasing pleasure in the plant and animal world.